-When you’re trying to get fit it feels like everything and everyone is working against you.
-But guess what?
-You’re not alone!
+When you’re trying to get fit doesn’t it feel like everything and everyone is out to get you?

-This is why diet saboteurs are number nine on the Top 15 Reasons Why Diets Fail.
+Are diet saboteurs a big deal?
+You bet.
+That’s why diet haters take the number nine spot on our Top 15 Reasons Why Diets Fail.

-Every day I get emails from clients sharing the motivation crushing comments they’ve received.
-And these aren’t snide, sabotaging remarks from strangers, they’re delivered first hand from the ones they love—friends, mothers, and spouses.
+I get emails from clients every day sharing the soul-crushing comments they’ve received.
+And these aren’t just snide, sabotaging remarks from strangers.
+No way.
+They’re delivered first hand from the ones they love most—friends, mothers, sisters, and spouses.

 Top 10 Diet Damaging Comments